cecid/hermes-docs/docs/source/first_step.rst

 For an ebms 2.0 partnership, **CPA (Collaboration Protocol Agreement) ID**, **Service** and **Action** are used to uniquely identify each partnership.
 The values of these parameters will appear in the headers of outgoing ebMS messages.
 The purpose of these parameters for a sending partnership and a receiving partnership are different:

 * In a sending partnership, these values are taken as the values in the ebMS headers of outgoing messages.
 * In a receiving partnership, these values are taken as filtering criteria.
-If Hermes 2 receives an ebMS message whose **CPA ID**, **Service** and **Action** values do not have a matching partnership, a negative acknowledgement will be sent back to the sender and no application can retrieve the message on the receiving side.
+If Hermes receives an ebMS message whose **CPA ID**, **Service** and **Action** values do not have a matching partnership, a negative acknowledgement will be sent back to the sender and no application can retrieve the message on the receiving side.

-In Hermes 2, the **Service** parameter for sending and receiving partnerships has to be HTTP URL (Universal Resource Locator).
+In Hermes, the **Service** parameter for sending and receiving partnerships has to be HTTP URL (Universal Resource Locator).
 The **Service** has a different meaning in each partnership:

 * For a sending artnership, the **Service** acts as the endpoint URL of the sending Hermes for receiving acknowledgement.
 * For a receiving partnership, since the **Service** is a filtering criterion for incoming messages, it should be the endpoint URL of the sending Hermes.